SeatizenDOI/zenodo-tools/Tutorial.md

 ### Download raw data from a doi

 You can provide generic DOI or version DOI.
 He will find all version with raw data.

+/!\ WARNING /!\ If raw data is in restricted on zenodo and you don't provide config.json with valid token, it will download the latest version.

 ```bash
 python zenodo-download.py -edoi 11143166 -po /path/where/you/want/your/session/folder -dr